 - Unexplained weight loss or gain

-MRT takes the guess work out of what foods and/or chemicals are causing your symptoms.
-Once determined which foods are reactive and non-reactive, a specific diet will be followed.
+MRT takes the guesswork out of what foods and/or chemicals are causing your symptoms.
+A personalized diet will be based on which foods are non-reactive and reactive.
 Most individuals begin to feel relief within the first 10 days.